Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/2-Angular_Velocity.md

 \end{bmatrix}
 $$

-You can derive them by the meaning of the columns of the matrices.
+You can easily derive it by the meaning of the columns of a transformation matrix.

 ### EXERCISE